jasoncortella/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 16. What is the difference between a hard link and a symbolic link?
 17. Everyone is a proponent of strong encryption
 18. The eggs of the brood need to be an odd number
+19. I'm an instant star.
+Just add water and stir.